Scary Story Contest

-Stories can be no longer than 500 words.
-(The title does not count towards the total)
+• Each entry must be no longer than 500 words.
+The title and byline do not count towards the

-Writers must include their name, age, city of residence and phone number with their entries.
+• Each writer must include his or her name, age, phone number and city of residence with their

 Volunteer opportunities for teens